Habeebah157/codepath-prework/README.md

 - [x] 4.
 User can update the label text with custom text entered into the text field.
    - [x] a.
 User can enter text into a text field using the keyboard.
    - [x] b.
 User can tap the "Change text string" button to update the label with the text from the text field.
-   - [ ] c.
+   - [x] c.
 If the text field is empty, update label with default text string.
-   - [ ] d.
-The keyboard is dismissed after the button has been tapped.